Hunter-Baliatico/Psychiatric-Readmission-Risk-Quality-Benchmarking/README.md

 Based on the analysis of psychiatric facility performance across all four dashboard areas, we recommend the following targeted actions:

 1. **Target mid-tier facilities (15–25% readmission) with structured improvement initiatives.**
    These facilities make up over 90% of the dataset and represent the largest opportunity for measurable national impact.
-Even a **2–3 percentage point reduction** in this group could reduce the national average by ~1.5–2 points.
+Even a 2–3 percentage point reduction in this group could reduce the national average by ~1.5–2 points.
 Strategies should include enhanced discharge planning, increased follow-up scheduling within 7 days, and real-time monitoring of post-discharge patient status.

 2. **Leverage top-performing facilities (<14% readmission) as operational benchmarks.**
-   Facilities such as Saint John Hospital (13.3%) consistently outperform national averages while maintaining high medication continuation rates.
+   Facilities such as Saint John Hospital (13.3%) consistently outperform national averages.
 Conduct structured case studies and site visits to document their discharge workflows, patient education programs, and care coordination processes, then create a standardized “best practice playbook” for national distribution.

 3. **Prioritize facilities with 0% reporting in key intervention metrics (SMD, SUB, TOB-3).**
-   A non-trivial number of facilities reported **no screening or counseling activity** for critical measures.
-Whether due to process gaps or reporting issues, these sites represent a “low-hanging fruit” opportunity for immediate improvement.
+   A non-trivial number of facilities reported no screening or counseling activity for critical measures.
+Whether due to process gaps or reporting issues, these sites represent an opportunity for immediate improvement.
 A mandatory compliance check combined with rapid onboarding to standardized screening protocols could bring these facilities in line within a single reporting cycle.

 4. **Address ownership-related performance disparities through oversight and incentives.**
-   Physician-owned hospitals average **21.5% readmissions** and the lowest screening compliance (≈58%).
-Regulatory bodies should consider targeted audits, quality-linked reimbursement models, and incentive programs to encourage adherence to intervention protocols.
-Conversely, non-profits can be recognized for their higher performance and encouraged to mentor lower-performing peers.
+   Physician-owned hospitals average 21.5% readmissions and the lowest screening compliance (≈58%).
+Regulatory bodies should consider targeted audits and incentive programs to encourage adherence to intervention protocols.
+In addition, non-profits can be recognized for their higher performance and encouraged to mentor lower-performing peers.

 5. **Establish regional quality collaboratives to reduce geographic performance gaps.**
-   State-level disparities—ranging from **17% in the best-performing states to 22%+ in others**—suggest uneven resource allocation, policy environments, and care delivery structures.
-Regional collaboratives should share staffing models, community resource partnerships, and telehealth integration strategies that have proven successful in lower-rate states.
+   State-level disparities ranging from 17% in the best-performing states to 22%+ in others suggest uneven resource allocation, policy environments, and care delivery structures.
+Regional collaboratives should share staffing models, community resource partnerships, and integration strategies that have proven successful in lower-rate states.

-6. **Incorporate continuous performance monitoring and real-time feedback loops.**
-   Static, annual reporting fails to capture early warning signs of performance decline.
-Implementing a quarterly monitoring system would allow facilities to spot rising readmission trends early and deploy corrective measures before they materially affect outcomes.

-7. **Close data quality and reporting gaps to improve accuracy and trust in metrics.**
-   Outliers such as implausibly low or zero rates for certain measures should trigger data validation checks.
-Improving reporting quality ensures that intervention targeting is accurate and that national benchmarks reflect true performance rather than inconsistent data capture.

 ---